 Pervading this exhibition is these students’ continual motivation to challenge mainstream ideas and assumptions of who they are, to reject attempts that reduce them to simple caricatures, and to address oppression as they experience it in their own lives.

-Special thanks to our supporters: The B.W.
-Bastian Foundation, The LGBT Community Endowment Fund at the Community Foundation of Utah, Google Fiber, and media supporter QSaltLake Magazine.
+Supported by The B.W.
+Bastian Foundation; The LGBT Community Endowment Fund at the Community Foundation of Utah; Google Fiber; QSaltLake Magazine.